getodk/docs/odkx-src/scan-form-designer-using.rst

 The Scan Form designer presents a default page, the toolbar across the top of the screen, and Form Properties in the gray editing area surrounding the the page.

 .. image:: /img/scan-form-designer/scan-form-blank.*
-  :alt: ODK Scan Form Designer Homepage
+  :alt: ODK-X Scan Form Designer Homepage

 .. _scan-form-using-getting-started-tips: